WordPress/gutenberg/packages/components/src/combobox-control/README.md

 -   Type: `string | null`
 -   Required: No

+#### expandOnFocus

+Automatically expand the dropdown when the control is focused.
+If the control is clicked, the dropdown will expand regardless of this prop.

+-   Type: `Boolean`
+-   Required: No
+-   Default: `true`

 #### __experimentalRenderItem

 Custom renderer invoked for each option in the suggestion list.
 The render prop receives as its argument an object containing, under the `item` key, the single option's data (directly from the array of data passed to the `options` prop).